alloppi/git_test2/README.md

-git add . = Track all files in current dir and add to staging area git add -A = Track all files in all dir git commit = save files in Git, add to commit history git push origin main = Upload Git commit history to remote repo (GitHub) in main branch git pull = Download changes from remote repo to local machine, opposite to push git branch = Check any branches in Git git checkout branch1 = Switch to branch branch1 git status = Check current branch, untracked files and track files git rm <filename> = Remove file from staging area to unstage git rm -r --cached . = Recusively remove all files from staging area to unstage
+git add . = Track all files in current dir and add to staging area git add -A = Track all files in all dir git commit = save files in Git, add to commit history git remote add origin git@github.com:alloppi/git_test2.git = set remote git push origin main = Upload Git commit history to remote repo (GitHub) in main branch git pull = Download changes from remote repo to local machine, opposite to push git branch = Check any branches in Git (-r for remote, -a for all) git branch feature_1 = Copy commit from current branch to branch feature1 git checkout feature_1 = Switch to branch feature_1 git status = Check current branch, untracked files and track files git rm <filename> = Remove file from staging area to unstage git rm -r --cached . = Recusively remove all files from staging area to unstage